Fiasp, 100 units/ml 3 ml cartridges in Flextach syringe pens 5 pcs.

 Allergic reactions

-Allergic skin reactions have been reported with Fiasp® (1.5% vs. 1.4% for the comparison drug), including eczema, rash, pruritus, urticaria, and dermatitis.
+Allergic skin reactions have been reported with Fiasp® (1.5% versus 1.4% for comparator), including eczema, rash, itching, urticaria and dermatitis.

-Infrequent generalized hypersensitivity reactions have been reported with Fiasp® (0.2% vs. 0.1% for the reference drug), manifested by generalized skin rash and facial edema.
-No anaphylactic reactions have been reported with the use of Fiasp®.
-In general, the development of anaphylactic reactions is possible when using insulin drugs.
-Allergic reactions of immediate type to both insulin itself and excipients may be potentially life-threatening.
+Infrequent generalized hypersensitivity reactions have been reported with Fiasp® (0.2% versus 0.1% for the reference drug), manifested by generalized skin rash and facial swelling.
+There have been no reports of anaphylactic reactions with the use of Fiasp®.
+In general, when using insulin drugs, anaphylactic reactions may develop.
+Immediate allergic reactions to both insulin itself and excipients can be potentially life-threatening.

 Hypoglycemia

-Hypoglycemia can occur if the insulin dose is too high relative to insulin requirements.
-Severe hypoglycemia can lead to loss of consciousness and/or seizures, temporary or permanent damage to brain function up to and including death.
+Hypoglycemia can occur if the insulin dose is too high in relation to insulin needs.
+Severe hypoglycemia can lead to loss of consciousness and/or seizures, temporary or irreversible impairment of brain function, and even death.
 Symptoms of hypoglycemia usually develop suddenly.
-They may include “cold sweats,” pale skin, increased fatigue, nervousness or tremors, anxiety, unusual fatigue or weakness, disorientation, decreased concentration, drowsiness, marked hunger, visual disturbances, headache, nausea, and rapid heart rate.
-Hypoglycemia after Fiasp® injection/infusion may occur earlier compared to other types of insulin for administration due to the higher rate of onset of action of the drug.
+These may include cold sweats, pale skin, fatigue, nervousness or tremors, anxiety, unusual tiredness or weakness, disorientation, decreased concentration, drowsiness, increased hunger, blurred vision, headache, nausea, and rapid heartbeat.
+Hypoglycemia after injection/infusion of the drug Fiasp® may occur earlier compared to other types of insulin for administration in connection with meals due to the faster onset of action of the drug.

 Lipodystrophy

-The development of lipodystrophy (including lipohypertrophy, lipoatrophy) at the injection/infusion site has been reported in patients receiving Fiasp® (0.2% versus 0% for the comparison drug).
-Consistent adherence to the rule of change of injection site within the same anatomical area reduces the risk of developing this HP.
+The development of lipodystrophy (including lipohypertrophy, lipoatrophy) at the injection/infusion site has been reported in patients receiving Fiasp® (0.2% versus 0% for the comparator drug).
+Constant adherence to the rule of changing the injection site within the same anatomical area reduces the risk of developing this HP.

 Injection/infusion site reactions

-The development of injection/infusion site reactions (including rash, redness, inflammation, hematoma, and itching) has been reported in patients receiving Fiasp® (1.0% vs. 0.7% for the comparison drug).
-These reactions are usually mild and transient and resolve during continuation of therapy.
+Injection/infusion site reactions (including rash, redness, inflammation, hematoma and itching) have been reported in patients receiving Fiasp® (1.0% versus 0.7% for the comparator).
+Typically, these reactions are mild and transient and resolve with continued therapy.

 Other special patient groups

-Based on CI results, no differences in frequency, type, or severity of HF were found between elderly patients and patients with renal or hepatic impairment and the general patient population.
-There are limited data on the safety profile in elderly patients over 75 years of age or in patients with moderate to severe renal or hepatic impairment.
+Based on the results of the CT, no differences in the frequency, type or severity of ADR were identified between elderly patients and patients with renal or hepatic impairment and the general patient population.
+Data on the safety profile in elderly patients over 75 years of age or in patients with moderate to severe renal or hepatic impairment are limited.
 In elderly patients, Fiasp® was used to study pharmacokinetic properties (see Pharmacokinetics).

 Overdose

-There is no specific dose required for an overdose of insulin, but hypoglycemia can develop gradually if a dose of the drug that is too high compared to the patient’s need has been administered.
+A specific dose required for an insulin overdose has not been established, however, hypoglycemia can develop gradually if a dose of the drug that is too high compared to the patient’s needs is administered.

-– Mild hypoglycemia can be managed by the patient by ingesting glucose or sugary foods.
-Therefore, it is recommended that DM patients carry sugary foods with them at all times.
+· Mild hypoglycemia can be eliminated by the patient himself by ingesting glucose or sugar-containing foods.
+Therefore, patients with diabetes are recommended to carry sugar-containing products with them at all times.

 ---|---|